Associate Professor and Director

 The School makes every effort to be consistent in its grading standards while simultaneously acknowledging that each discipline and area must apply these standards in widely varying situations.
 It is best to have a frank discussion with the area coordinator in your area about grading expectations in various courses.

-SFU does not have a universal set of grading standards, nor does it have a standardized grading scale to map percentage scores to the letter scale.
-The School has adopted a set of guidelines for grading studio courses which may be useful for you and we encourage you to use them in your grading.
-They are also quite useful for guiding the grading of critical studies courses as well.
+SFU does not have a universal set of grading standards, but the SCA has adopted a set of guidelines for grading which may be useful for you and we encourage you to use them in your grading.
+Many of our faculty and sessionals use this scale.
+If you choose to use a different one, make sure to provide your scale to your class at the beginning of the semester.
 DOWNLOAD HERE

 Faculty and staff may get a University ID card through the Registrar's Office, Burnaby Campus; the Information and Registration Desk, Harbour Centre; or the Student and Registrar Services Office, SFU Surrey.
 The ID card functions as your library card.
 Bring a copy of your contract when you go to Harbour Centre to get your ID/library card.
 If they have any questions regarding your eligibility please have them contact the SCA office.